nbbaier/100-days-of-code/log.md

 ### Day 4: March 6, 2022

-**Today's Progress**: (1) Did a couple Codewars exercises; (2) Wrote a bit of code to take rows out of a sqlite databbase of notes I have and write them a markdown file as something I might want to integrate into a little personal tool; (3)
+**Today's Progress**: (1) Did a couple Codewars exercises; (2) Wrote a bit of code to take rows out of a sqlite database of notes I have and write them a markdown file as something I might want to integrate into a little personal tool; (3)

 **Thoughts:** Had fun but want more meat on the bone, think I want to start digging into a project and solving things related to that.